 If you love Chinese food, cholon is the place to be.
 You can try dumplings, satay beef noodle soup, wonton, or duck egg noodle soup.
 The menus are both in Vietnamese and Chinese.

 Being away from the city center of district 1, accommodation here tends to be cheaper.
-While it does not have as wide a range as in district 1, there are numerous budget guest houses and hotels here.
+There are numerous budget guest houses and hotels here.
 The bus from ChoLon Bus Station will take you to Ben Thanh Market in less than an hour.

 District 2 is located on the other side of the Saigon River opposite the city center.
 Thao Dien is an area in district 2, that is bounded by Hanoi Highway on one side and Saigon river on three other sides.